irishtek-solutions/kong-konnect-inso/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/irishtek-solutions/kong-konnect-inso)

-This repository contains an Insomnia Collection designed to work seamlessly with the [Kong Konnect](https://github.com/irishtek-solutions/kong-konnect) Github repository, a powerful library of Konnect resources.
+This repository contains an Insomnia Collection designed to work seamlessly with the [Kong Konnect Material & Guide](https://github.com/irishtek-solutions/kong-konnect) Github repository, a powerful library of Konnect resources.
 With Insomnia's GitHub integration, you can clone this repository to have all the API requests readily available for your Kong Konnect integrations.

 ## Table of Contents